ilkkamtk/hybridisovellukset/Week6/04-native-apis.md

 ## Submit the assignment to Oma

-1. Take screenshots of the app running on your phone/emulator
+1. Take multiple screenshots of the app running on your phone/emulator
 1. Place the screenshots to the project's folder `/screenshots`
 1. Modify `README.md`: add the screenshots. e.g. `![Profile](screenshots/profile.png)`
 1. Git add, commit & push to remote repository